waterloo-rocketry/docs/avionics/injector-sensor-hub/firmware.rst

 Initialization
 ==============

-Describe step-by-step initialization sequence, example:

 #.
 Use setup using external oscillator, with 4xPLL
 #.
-Setup PPS(Peripheral Pin Select) for all peripherals
+Setup PPS(Peripheral Pin Select) for CAN
 #.
 Initialize ADC, setup to use FVR(Fixed Voltage Reference)
 #.
-Setup CAN module
+Initialize CAN module with canlib

 Runtime
 =======